nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### Service root URL versioning ###

-Service root URLs **MUST** be aligned with the GP Connect specification they were built against, specifically the [major version number](design_product_versioning.html#version-number-standard) **MUST** be present in the server's Service root URL to provide a clear distinction between API versions that are incompatible (i.e. contain breaking changes) vs. backwards-compatible (i.e. contain no breaking changes).
+Service root URLs **MUST** be aligned with the GP Connect specification they were built against, specifically the [major version number](design_product_versioning.html#version-number-standard) **MUST** be present in the server's Service root URL to provide a clear distinction between API versions that are incompatible (that is, contain breaking changes) vs. backwards-compatible (that is, contain no breaking changes).

 Provider systems **MUST** publish Service root URLs for major versions of FHIR APIs in the Spine Directory Service in the following format: